-See DCG Process for events and speakers approval for further information
+See Guidelines for approval and further information

 Section 17: Arrangements for Student Work Placements

 Employers and training organisations will be required to co-operate with the College in putting in place and subscribing to appropriate safeguards.
 Failure to do this will result in the College not using them as a placement provider.